clinaresl/exm/README.md

 In the absence of other constraints in the input spreadsheet the only one that applies is that according to the UC3M regulations, two consecutive exams of the same course should leave a space of at least 24 hours in between.
 The produced schedule is actually compliant with this constraint.
+For improving analysis of the resulting schedule, the output spreadsheet has /autofilters/ for all columns but the first one.

 Additionally, it is possible to use `--ical` to specify the name of an icalendar file which can then be exported to any utility.
 The following Figure shows a